 Godzilla vs. Gigan originally had two different scripts that were eventually heavily rewritten (largely for budget-related reasons):

-The first draft was focused heavily on King Ghidorah and had the evil dragon team up with Gigan and a Red Dragon known as "Mogu".
+The first draft, titled The Return of King Ghidorah, was focused heavily on Ghidorah and had the evil dragon team up with Gigan and a Red Dragon known as "Mogu".
 They were going to fight the team of Godzilla, Rodan, and Varan.
 In this draft, Gigan had a ball-and-chain for one hand.
+It was presumably scrapped due to the expense of having to make a suit for Mogu, as well as the above-mentioned reason for Varan being a plastic prop in Destroy All Monsters.

 The second draft was closer to what the film wound up becoming introduced the Space Hunter Nebula-M Aliens and the concept of Gigan teaming up with Ghidorah, as well as Godzilla and Anguirus as a tag-team.
 The only differences was that Megalon was also introduced to team up with Gigan and Ghidorah and a deity named "Majin-Tuol" teaming up with Godzilla and Anguirus.